18F/handbook/_pages/travel-leave/voluntary-leave-transfer-program.md

 This page provides instructions for enrolling in and donating to the Voluntary Leave Transfer Program (VLTP).
 Please reference the [OPM VLTP page](https://www.opm.gov/policy-data-oversight/pay-leave/leave-administration/fact-sheets/voluntary-leave-transfer-program/) for more information.

-Under the VLTP, a covered employee may donate annual leave directly to another employee who has a personal or family medical emergency and who has exhausted his or her available paid leave.
+Under the VLTP, an employee may donate annual leave directly to another employee who has a personal or family medical emergency and who has exhausted their available paid leave.

 ## Enrolling in VLTP to receive donated hours